EU AI Act Transparency Obligations: What You Must Disclose

 The "obvious from context" exception is narrow.
 Do not assume users will know they are talking to AI.
 When in doubt, disclose.
 Regulators will likely interpret this exception strictly.

-2. Emotion Recognition and Biometric Categorization
+2. Emotion Recognition and Biometric Categorisation

-Deployers of emotion recognition systems or biometric categorization systems must inform natural persons exposed to such systems about the operation of the system.
+Deployers of emotion recognition systems or biometric categorisation systems must inform natural persons exposed to such systems about the operation of the system.
 This includes informing them about the categories of personal data being processed and, where applicable, the purpose of the processing.

 Key requirements include: